okohll/abdocs/content/docs/security-and-compliance/security-features/users/_index.md

 As an administrator, you can also manually reset someone's password by clicking 'change password' in their user details screen.

-> We recommend the adoption of a password wallet service like [1Password](https://1password.com/), [LastPass](https://lastpass.com) or built-in browser features to generate and store passwords.
+> We strongly recommend the adoption of a password wallet service like [1Password](https://1password.com/), [Bitwarden](https://bitwarden.com) or built-in browser features to generate and store passwords.
 That lets passwords become much more secure and harder to guess whilst not requiring users to remember them.
 >

 #### Notes about password security